MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 #### Cluster and workload architecture

-- Ensure clusters have readiness or liveness probes.
+- Clusters have readiness or liveness [health probes](/azure/application-gateway/ingress-controller-add-health-probes) configured for your pod spec.

 In addition to the built-in Azure Policy definitions, custom policies can be created for both the AKS resource and for the Azure Policy add-on for Kubernetes.
 This allows you to add additional reliability constraints you'd like to enforce in your cluster and workload architecture.

-For more suggestions, see [AKS security concepts](/azure/aks/concepts-security) and evalaute our security hardening recommendations based on the [CIS Kubernetes benchmark](/azure/aks/cis-kubernetes).

 ## Security